GMGeor/TicketSystemFlaskJune2022/README.md

 ## Run the tests

 Tests are build with pytest.
 You can set your favorite IDE to work with pytest.
-For pycharm please follow  this [tutorial](https://www.jetbrains.com/help/pycharm/pytest.html#create-pytest-test)
+For pycharm please follow  this <a href="https://www.jetbrains.com/help/pycharm/pytest.html#create-pytest-test" target="_blank">tutorial</a>

 In pycharm you can customise your test configuration so to run all test in one click.